KWhitfieldHull/LAP2-Project/README.md

 # Process
 ## Backend

+The backend functionality was created using the MVC model and was further broken down into key functionalities
+- Created database schema, database itself and added it to the project
+- Created User/ login / Authorisation
+- Created core functionalities related to items, reward points and bids
+- Created backend functions to handle extensions such as; recycle api, countdowns, redeem points etc

 ## Frontend
 - Created relevant html tags with classes and IDs so that they can be used in the frontend code